 - If your code is likely to break a product other than the one you are focused on (e.g. SeaMonkey or Camino), it's polite to warn them in advance.
 For instance, you might send a message to mozilla.dev.apps.seamonkey.

-With Mercurial, checking in is a separate stage to pushing to the shared repository.
 The checkin comment for the change you push should include the bug number, the names of the reviewers and a clear explanation of the fix.
 Please say what changes are made, not what problem was fixed, e.g.:

 Good: "Bug 123456: Null-check pres shell so we don't crash when a button removes itself during its own onclick handler.
 Patch by email@example.com; r=paul; sr=george; a=ringo."

 Bad: "Bug 123456: crash clicking button on www.example.com"